A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Introduction

-Most of the binaries found to date have periods shorter than a few days and are expected to have rotation periods that are tidally synchronized to the orbital period.
-The rapid rotation in turn yields enhanced magnetic activity on these stars compared to isolated, slowly rotating stars.
+Recent discoveries of eclipsing binaries (EBs) with K and M dwarf components have led to the realization that the radii of early M dwarfs and late K dwarfs are somewhat larger than predicted by theory \citep[the number typically stated is 10\%;][]{Torres.02,Ribas.03,Lopez-Morales.05,Ribas.06,Beatty.07,Fernandez.09}.
 It has been suggested that the discrepancy between theory and observation for these binary star components may be due to their enhanced magnetic activity inhibiting convection. \citep{Ribas.06,Torres.06,Lopez-Morales.07,Chabrier.07}.
 Support for this hypothesis comes from interferometric measurements of the luminosity-radius relation for inactive single K and M dwarfs which appears to be in agreement with theoretical predictions \citep{Demory.09}.
-There is also evidence that the discrepancy may be correlated with metallicity \citep{Lopez-Morales.07}.
-Testing these hypotheses will require finding additional binaries spanning a range of parameters (mass, rotation/orbital period, metallicity, etc.).
+Testing this hypothesis will require finding additional binaries spanning a range of parameters (mass, rotation/orbital period, metallicity, etc.).

 As transiting planets are discovered around smaller stars, the need for models that provide accurate masses and radii for these stars has become acute.
-For example, the errors in the planetary parameters for the transiting Super-Neptune GJ 436b appear to be dominated by the uncertainties in the stellar parameters of the $0.45~M_{\odot}$ M-dwarf host star \citep[][note that the author gives errors in the mass and radius for the star of $\sim 3\%$ assuming that the theoretical models for the luminosity of M-dwarfs are accurate while making no such assumption about the radius]{Torres.07}.
+For example, the errors in the planetary parameters for the transiting Super-Neptune GJ 436b appear to be dominated by the uncertainties in the stellar parameters of the $0.45~M_{\odot}$ M-dwarf host star \citep[][]{Torres.07}.
 Having a large sample of low mass stars with measured masses and radii would enable the determination of precise empirical relations between the parameters for these stars.